d-sanderson/gatsby-source-pokemons/README.md

   Gatsby Source Pokemons Plugin
 </h1>

-Makes 8 generations of Pokemon available in your Gatsby Project by adding Query allPokemons.
+Source plugin for pulling pokemon data into Gatsby.

 ## How to install

-Within the root of your Gatsby Project
+### Within the root of your Gatsby Project:

 1.  `npm install gatsby-source-pokemons`